njucckevin/CapArena/readme.md

 ***
 ###  Automated Detailed Captioning Benchmark *CapArena-Auto*

 *CapArena-Auto* is an arena-style automated evaluation benchmark for detailed captioning.
-It includes 600 evaluation images and assesses model performance through pairwise battles with baseline models.
+It includes 600 evaluation images and assesses model performance through pairwise battles with three baseline models.
 The final score is calculated by GPT4o-as-a-Judge.

 The current leaderboard contains 22 models evaluated by authors: [🤗 CapArena-Auto Leaderboard](https://huggingface.co/spaces/yan111222/CapArena_Auto)